smkelly/smarthome-config/README.md

 This repository contains the configurations that power my smart home.

-My smart home is primarilhy powered by [Home Assistant] running on an [Intel NUC] 7 Mini-PC.
-Home Assistant interfaces with all of my smart devices and provides a central software-based "hub" to integrate and automate all of them.
+My smart home is primarily powered by [Home Assistant] running on an [Intel NUC] 7 Mini-PC.
+Home Assistant interfaces with all of my devices and provides a central software-based "hub" to integrate and automate them.
 By having all of my devices integrated there, I can perform automations that are otherwise not supported on the devices' native platforms.

-I update my configurations quite often.
+I update my configurations fairly regularly.
 I'm either adding new devices, creating new automations, or refining the ones that already exist.
 You can see my current Home Assistant version [here](homeassistant/.HA_VERSION).

 ## Software

-While [Home Assistant] is the primary component of my smart home, there are other pieces of software that help
+While [Home Assistant] is the primary component of my smart home, there are other pieces of software that help:

 * [Home Assistant]: As covered, this is the software-based smart home hub.
 * [PostgreSQL]: HA defaults to a SQLite-based database backend, but I found this to be more performant.
 Plus, I'm already quite familiar with it from my job.
-* [Grafana]: I'm not doing much with this, but it sits on top of InfluxDB to allow me to make pretty graphs.
-* [InfluxDB]: A time series database I'm feeding HA state changes into for use with Grafana.
 * [Docker]: I run all of this inside of Docker containers to make them all self-contained.
 * [Debian]: The Linxu distribution running on my NUC that runs all the Docker containers.